-Part 3.
+Episode 3.
 The life-changing aspects of FFS with Stephanie Hirst

-Radio and TV presenter Stephanie Hirst is joined by her surgeon, Dr Daniel Simon, co-founder of FACIALTEAM in Marbella, Spain.
+Radio and TV presenter Stephanie Hirst is joined by her surgeon, Dr Daniel Simon, co-founder of Facialteam in Marbella, Spain.
 Stephanie shares her experiences of FFS and how it changed her life, while Dr Simon talks about the guidelines, research and best practice which have been instrumental in forcing the re-evaluation of FFS and the transformative role it can play in the lives of trans women.

-“I’ve never really spoken publicly about it, so this is a first for me, speaking about my surgery and stuff…You changed my life, and I can’t thank you all at the FACIALTEAM from my first, speaking to Lilia straight away, and every way through every single process.
+“I’ve never really spoken publicly about it, so this is a first for me, speaking about my surgery and stuff…You changed my life, and I can’t thank you all at the Facialteam from my first, speaking to Lilia straight away, and every way through every single process.
 It changed my life.
 And it was the most amazing experience ever.
 It was yeah, absolutely, thank you.”